hambuergaer/sat6_client_configuration/README.md

 # sat6_client_configuration

 #Description:
 This script will help you to register your RHEL clients to your Satellite 6 server.
 This script also creates "Host" entries and configures the Puppet agent if needed.
 Unfortunately the given values are not selectable at the moment so you need to copy/paste the values if for example you are asked to select the organization your client should be assigned to.
+If you want to run this script unattended then you need to add ALL options mentioned in the script usage before using the "-u" flag.
+If you do not pass all values the script will ask you for the remaining.

 #Prerequisites:
 - Firewall ports from Client to Satellite 6, port 80 / 443 must be opened